prakhosha/prakhosha.github.io/about.md

 2. I would like to experience the worlds and model or represent it using many representations
 3. I would like to fight nihilisim, whether in me or another person

 Lastly, welcome to my public journal.
-This is a journal in which I keep all of my thoughts and projects.
-This is a public journal in which not every thoughts and projects of mine is kept here.
+This is a journal in which I keep my thoughts and projects.
+This is a public journal in which not every thoughts and projects of mine are kept here.